What is the course about?

 Students say: "it gave me a practical understanding of journalism"; "I liked the friendly atmsophere and getting feedback on my writing"; "our tutor was very engaging and had a wealth of knowledge to share."

-Tony Padman began his journalism career in 2000 as a news reporter on regional and national newspapers.
-After a solid grounding in hard and soft news he turned to features by writing stories on health, religion, sport, education, travel and food.
-He has written news and features for both the tabloid and broadsheet press and now specialises in news, interviews, education, entertainment and general features.
+The Tutor: Tony Padman became a journalist in 2002, starting off as a news reporter on regional and national newspapers, and magazines.
+After a solid grounding in news, he turned to writing features on health, religion and sport.
+He now works as a freelance newspaper journalist specialising in news, interviews, entertainment and general features.

 What will we cover?